On This Page

 The Love of God

-Please Note that the word usually translated love in the New Testament (Agape in the Greek) has little to do with feelings of affection, fondness, or mushy sentimentality that never says a harsh word.
-In fact, it has little or nothing to do with feelings at all, and it certainly has nothing to do with unconditional love.
+Please note that the word love in the New Testament, usually translated from the Greek Agape, has little to do with affection, fondness, or mushy sentimentality that never says a harsh word.
+In fact, it has nothing at all to do with feelings.

-Agape is the love that is shown another person whether or not you approve of them, or even like them.
+Agape is stretching out ones hand to another person whether or not you approve of them, or even like them.

 "..all things are cleansed with blood, and without shedding of blood there is no forgiveness."

-Blood, in the animal sacrifices of the Old Testament, was a vivid reminder that God demanded death as a punishment for every wrongdoing (Leviticus 17:11).
-The animal functioned as a substitute for the offender, and bore the punishment of the person who had sinned.
-In the Old Testament, the annual Jewish feast of Yom Kippur, or The Day of Atonement, was the day the High Priest made an atoning sacrifice for the sins of the people, which brought reconciliation between God and the people.
-It was the most solemn and important holy day on the Jewish calendar.
+In the animal sacrifices of the Old Testament, the animal functioned as a substitute for the offender and bore the punishment of the person who had sinned.
+The Jewish feast of Yom Kippur (Day of Atonement) was observed once a year.
+On this, the most solemn and important holy day on the Jewish calendar, the High Priest offered an atoning sacrifice for the sins of the people, which brought reconciliation between them and God.

 "On this day shall atonement be made for you, to cleanse you; from all your sins you shall be clean before the Lord" (Leviticus 16:30).

-However, since "it is impossible that the blood of bulls and goats should take away sins" (Hebrews 10:4), the animal sacrifices of the Old Testament were but a temporary measure put in place in anticipation of a future event.
-That future event was the coming of the Messiah "the lamb of God, who takes away the sins of the world" (John 1:29).
-(Note that the Old Testament is replete with "types" or representations by one thing of another.
-(See Typology)
+However, since "it is impossible that the blood of bulls and goats should take away sins" (Hebrews 10:4), the animal sacrifices of the Old Testament were but a 'type' - a temporary measure put in place in anticipation of a future event.
+That future event was the death of the coming Messiah "the Lamb of God, who takes away the sins of the world" (John 1:29).
+See Typology_

 Perfect judgment means He doesn't break His own laws.